Stories from the surgery: why e-cigarette nicotine is dangerous for cats and dogs

 Some e-cigarette users buy vials of liquid nicotine solution for refilling e-cigarette cartridges.
 The small bottles hold enough liquid to fill multiple cartridges, meaning they contain a considerable amount of nicotine.

-Nicotine poisoning in pets has a rapid onset of symptoms – generally within 15 to 60 minutes following ingestion.
+Pets can react to nicotine poisoning very quickly, generally within 15 to 60 minutes following ingestion.

-What to do if a pet is exposed?
+What to do if a pet is showing signs of nicotine poisoning

-As always though, prevention is the best medicine.
-E-cigarettes, cartridges and vials of refilling solution should always be kept out of the reach of pets and children.
+The best thing you can do is to prevent the risk of poisoning in the first place.
+Keep all e-cigarettes, cartridges and vials of refilling solution out of the reach of pets and children.